ilazaridis/lua-lapis-vagrant/README.md

 # lapis-vagrant
-A vagrant box for lapis web framework
+A vagrant box for lapis web framework.

-# Install
+# Usage
 - Clone the repository
-- vagrant up
+- `vagrant up`
 - sync folder lapis should have been already created and openresty is up and running on http://localhost:9090

 # What is included